Ultra Music Festival: 2013

 Panorama of Bayfront Park, taken the Thursday before the second weekend.

 In honor of its fifteenth anniversary, the 2013 edition was held over two weekends, March 15–17, 2013, and March 22–24, 2013.
 Phase one of the festival's lineup was officially revealed in January 2013, confirming appearances from David Guetta, deadmau5, and Tiësto on both weekends, along with Swedish House Mafia (serving as the final two performances of their farewell tour One Last Tour).
 Other notable headliners included Afrojack, Avicii (whose set extensively showcased new songs from his upcoming album True), Calvin Harris, Richie Hawtin, Boys Noize, Carl Cox, Armin van Buuren, Alesso, Dog Blood (Skrillex and Boys Noize), Luciano, Snoop Dogg, The Weeknd, Martin Solveig, and Zedd.

 On January 7, 2013, after organizers requested additional road closures for the event, Miami Commissioner Marc Sarnoff proposed a resolution calling for disapproval of the second weekend.
 Sarnoff believed that allowing the event to be held across two weekends would be "disruptive to the local business community and area residents due to noise, nuisance behavior of festival goers, and grid lock traffic," regardless of the fact that Ultra generated $79 million during its previous year.
 The city council voted in favor of continuing with the second weekend on January 10, 2013, charging the organizers for police and fire services.

-The two weekends had a total attendance of 330,000 spectators at the main stage.
+The two weekends had a total attendance of 330,000 spectators.